btcpayserver/btcpayserver-doc/docs/PullPayments.md

 What if, instead of a sender `pushing` the payment, the sender allows the receiver to `pull` the payment at a time the receiver seems fit?
 This is the concept of `Pull payment`.
 This allows several new applications such as:

-* A subscription service (where the subscriber allows the service to pull money every month)
+* A subscription service (where the subscriber allows the service to pull money every x amount of time)
 * Refunds (where the merchant allows the customer to pull the refund money to his wallet when it seems fit)
-* Time based billing freelancing (where the person hiring allows the freelance to pull money to his wallet as time get reported)
+* Time-based billing for freelancers (where the person hiring allows the freelance to pull money to his wallet as time get reported)
-* Patronage (where the patron allows the recipient to pull money every month to continue supporting his work)
+* Patronage (where the patron allows the recipient to pull money every month to continue supporting their work)
-* Automatic selling (where a customer of an exchange would allow an exchange to pull money from his wallet to automatically sell every month)
+* Automatic selling (where a customer of an exchange would allow an exchange to pull money from their wallet to automatically sell every month)
-* Balance withdraw system (where a high volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users, at fixed intervals)
+* Balance withdraw system (where a high-volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users, at fixed intervals)

 ## Concept